 Share an artist: Like songs and albums, you can share an artist with a friend via social networks and messaging apps.
 Just tap on any artist's page (search for an artist, then click his or her name to access the page, etc), then tap the button with the (…) three dots next to their name, and select Share Artist.
 From there, pick how you'd like to share.

 How to set the alarm based on when you go to sleep: The Clock app can remind you to go to bed and then wake you up 8 hours later for example.
-To set it, go to the Bedtime section in the Apple Clock app and set it up from there.
+You can set a Sleep Schedule in the Health app, or you can set a Sleep Focus by swiping up from your Home Screen, tapping on the Focus tile and setting up the Sleep Focus to meet your needs.

-Schedule Do Not Disturb: If you want to be sure random email messages and Facebook alerts don't wake you up in the night, go to Settings > Do Not Disturb and then toggle the Scheduled option before choosing a time for it to be on.
+Schedule Do Not Disturb or Sleep Focus: If you want to be sure random email messages and Facebook alerts don't wake you up in the night, go to Settings > Focus > Set up the Sleep or Do Not Disturb schedules to fit your routine.

 Set up ScreenTime: You can set limits on app use as well as see how much time you've spent in certain apps.
 For lot more on this check out our complete guide to ScreenTime.